The activities of EFPTA include:

 Funding for EFPTA / European activities

-One possible source of funding is the ERASMUS+ programme from the European Commission.
+A great source of funding for EU countries is the ERASMUS+ programme from the European Commission.
 Both students and teachers can apply for funding for various projects.
+In addition, various funding opportunities are offered by the education ministries of most countries, and also by local/regional government authorities, as well as by educational trusts and charities.

 ERASMUS+ is the EU programme for education, training, youth and sport